 How to Water New Plants

-Once you’ve got your tree in the ground, watering is your most immediate concern.
+Once you’ve got your Mexican bird of paradise in the ground, watering is your most immediate concern.
 Here is the recommended watering schedule for new trees planted in the spring or fall.

 How to Water Established Plants